BankkRoll/NFTGEN-nft-generator/README.md

 2. Generate your NFTs by running the command `npm start` in your terminal or command prompt.
 3. Choose whether to generate GIFs or Images when prompted.
 4. This will generate the specified number of NFTs and save them to the output folder you specified in the configuration settings.
-5. Choose whether to upload the files to IPFS or keep them on your local machine.
-If you choose "Yes," the files will be uploaded to IPFS using [thirdweb Storage](https://portal.thirdweb.com/storage).
-If you choose "No," the files will remain local.
+5. Decide whether to upload the files to IPFS or retain them locally.
+If you opt for the former, you'll need to input a thirdweb-provided secret key for API requests.
+This is stored locally and no information is transmitted, as we execute the thirdweb SDK during the IPFS upload initiation.
+The files will be subsequently uploaded to IPFS via [thirdweb Storage](https://portal.thirdweb.com/storage).
+In case you opt to keep the files locally, they will remain in your local storage.
 6. Your NFTs have been generated and saved to the output folder you specified, and if you chose to upload them to IPFS, they are now available on the given URI.

 ```